 If I have learnt one thing from this year, it is that you can definitely learn an old dog new tricks.
 This kind of relates to the point above.
-When adopting your senior dog, you shouldn’t just accept how he has been in the past as what he should be like in the future.
+When adopting your senior dog, you shouldn’t just blindly accept how he has been in the past as how he will be like in the future.
 Learn your dog the ways of your household and train him/her – it is never too late.

 When we got Bo, he didn’t know a single trick at all.
 As we did our dog adoption in Malta, we didn’t speak the same language as the previous owners (fact about Malta: Maltese).
 But nevertheless, we quickly learned that Bo did not know any tricks, nor had a lot of manners/respect.

 Using positive reinforcement but also making sure he knows his place and respects us, we have taught him so much in a year.
 He is still not the most obedient dog in the world nor does he know the most impressive tricks, but having him sit and wait for his meal and outside the door until we tell him he is allowed is a really big accomplishment (among others).

 How can I teach my senior dog new tricks?

 Dogs are creatures of habit.
 To make the transition from one home to another as smooth as possible, it is important to keep a similar schedule every day that the dog will get familiar with.
 Try to keep a similar sleeping and walking schedule on both weekdays and weekends, and give food at set times a day.

 When it comes to food, remember that good food will make the dog feel better.
 If we ate junk food every day, we wouldn’t feel too happy and healthy.
 The same goes for dogs; nutritional and good food is really important.